Email Autoresponders: What you need to know to stay Amazon Terms of Service (TOS) compliant

 - Don’t spam your customers.
 Sending a lot of follow up emails may trigger customers to unsubscribe.
 Or worst report you to Amazon for violating their TOS.

 Looking for an email autoresponder app or planning to switch from your existing app?
-Give My Seller Pal’s email autoresponder a try and get 7-day risk free trial for as low as $10 per month for 10,000 emails.
+Give My Seller Pal’s email autoresponder a try and get 14-day risk free trial for as low as $15 per month for 1,000 emails plus ALL My Seller Pal features.